 I have always asked, “What’s your Gyaru story?” whenever I meet someone new and to the people I interview but I never really got the chance to tell you my journey.
 I might have mentioned it here and there in the past, but it’s something that I never really delved into.
 After asking you what you wanted to read from me over on my Instagram stories, my Gyaru journey was one of them so let’s take a trip down memory lane to see how it all began…

-I loved Lolita but I knew that deep down in my heart it wasn’t for me, and I longed to look for something else to give me that sense of belonging.
-I don’t know how it happened but one day I stumbled upon a picture that made my eyes light up.
+I loved Lolita and was interested for about a month or so, but I knew that deep down in my heart it wasn’t for me, and I longed to look for something else to give me that sense of belonging.
+So it was back to the drawing board!
+One day I was just looking on Google and stumbled upon a picture that made my eyes light up.
 It was just so pink, and the girl there looked like a modern day princess with her big eyes and her elegant cut.
 It was kind of like Lolita, but wasn’t, and I thought… Could this be the thing?
 I soon learned that it was called ‘Hime Gyaru’, which translated to ‘Princess Gal’, and so I began my path to discovering more about Hime Gyaru…

 Discovering this fashion called ‘Gyaru’

 Soon I discovered that Hime Gyaru was just one piece of a bigger puzzle that was Gyaru.
 I became obsessed because the people there were wearing somewhat normal clothes yet there was something about them that stood out.
 I hadn’t really worn makeup much at that time (I only really wore lips and eyeliner) but I fell in love with their big eyes and dramatic makeup.